-Okay, so you’re probably wondering, who is Eric LeGrand and what did he do to deserve to be honored as the May, Athlete of the Month.
-To be honest, I had never heard of Eric LeGrand until a few days ago when I saw a news piece about him on the national news.
+Okay, so you’re probably wondering who Eric LeGrand is and why he deserves to be honored.
+To be honest, I had never heard of Eric LeGrand until a few years ago when I saw a news piece about him on the national news.
 Intrigued, I quickly started reading about Eric’s story, and what a story it is.
 If you want to read an inspiring tale about how a young and talented athlete turned a tragedy into something positive then read on.
-For his courage and determination in the face of extreme adversity and for his inspiring positive outlook on life we have selected Eric LeGrand as the May, 2012 Athlete of the Month.
-Congratulations Eric.
+For his courage and determination in the face of extreme adversity and for his inspiring positive outlook on life, I've decided to write this article on Eric.

 With his stock rising, 2010 was looking to be the breakout year for the New Jersey native.
 Playing defensive tackle, Eric and the Scarlet Knights were playing well and off to a 3-2 start when they hosted a game against Army on October 16th.
 It was during this game at the Meadowlands Stadium that Eric was injured while attempting to make a tackle toward the end of the game.
 It quickly became apparent that Eric has suffered a severe injury.
 As Eric lay motionless on the field unable to move but for his head, medics prepared to rush him to the Hackensack University Medical Center.
 Eric’s football playing career would end on that day and his life was about to take a drastic turn, one that would take him on a journey no one could have foreseen.